ts4z/barge-rulebook/src/mississippi-stud.md

 ### Evaluating the Showdown

-The hand evaluation is the same as in the regular stud game.

-### Variant

-A couple BARGErs have home games that play Mississipi Stud/8 with an ante and a bring-in.
+In Mississipi Stud, the best high five-card hand wins the pot.

+In Mississippi Stud High-Low, the pot is split between the best high five-card hand and the best California low hand with an 8 qualifier.
+(If there is no low hand, the high hand scoops.)

+In Mississippi Razz, the best five-card California low hand wins the pot.

 ### Notes

-Mississippi Stud is intended to be played [pot-limit](./pot-limit.md) but it still works in a [limit](./limit.md) format.
+Mississippi Stud is intended to be played [pot-limit](./pot-limit.md).
+Mississippi can also be played in a [limit](./limit.md) format.

 The game was designed by David Zanetti to be a version of stud more amenable to a big-bet format than standard seven-card stud.
 See [this entry from the old